Recension av PrivateVPN: Snabb expertöversikt

-Overall, PrivateVPN unblocks most streaming sites and allows P2P traffic on all of its servers.
-I was able to watch content on streaming apps like Netflix (I accessed 12+ international content libraries), Amazon Prime, Disney+, and BBC iPlayer.
+Overall, PrivateVPN works with most streaming sites and allows P2P traffic on all of its servers.
+PrivateVPN is able to access content on streaming apps like Netflix, Amazon Prime, Disney+, and BBC iPlayer.
 And PrivateVPN works with all major torrent clients for downloading files.

 PrivateVPN Plans & Pricing

 PrivateVPN is cheaper than most top VPNs.
-It offers 3 payment plans, including a 1-month, 3-month, and 24-month plan (this plan offers the best savings and costs just 2,00 US$ / månad).
+It offers 3 payment plans, including a 1-month, 3-month, and 36-month plan (this plan offers the best savings and costs just 2,00 US$ / månad).